1. Data controller

 You may also provide personal data when you upload your photo, leave a comment, express your preference in a survey, send a personalized message, or send a public data request.
-It is not mandatory to provide this information and by providing it you give your consent to the processing of this information by ELP for the purposes stated below.
+It is not mandatory to provide this information and by providing it you give your consent to the processing of this information by Liberties for the purposes stated below.

 When you contact us we record your correspondence (including email address) in order to process and answer your request.